Bordeaux: I’ve Seen London, Now I’m in France

 Through my travels, I was able to peek into the various business cultures.
 Amsterdam which I wrote about in last week’s post (What I Learned from the Dutch about Work-Life Balance) seems to do a great job at creating a healthy professional culture.
 Berlin is more lax than what I had expected (I’ll have to ask my friend in Berlin, Rose, to share some insight).
 And Aix is such a small yet affluent town that it literally sets its own rules.
 (Who would have thought the wealthy — judges, politicians, etc — have a separate bank (under the same chain) from everyone else?)

 So now that I’m in one place for an extended period, I plan to dig in.
-Well, as much as I possibly can while juggling sightseeing, wine tasting, and meet ups.
-It really is hard to work, especially when people watching at a cafe is like the national pastime.
+Well, as much as I possibly can while juggling sightseeing, wine tasting, and meetups.
+Okay, it might be a challenge to focus, especially when people watching at a cafe is the national pastime.

 [The feature image is of the Grand Théâtre de Bordeaux where the National Ballet of Bordeaux performs.
 On the 4th of July, decked out in a star spangled dress, I checked out a production of Notre Dame de Paris (Hunchback of Notre Dame) and was charmed by the beautiful theatre.
 The ballet was immaculate.
 The dancing was phenomenal; Yves Saint Laurent (YSL) designed the costumes, and the musical score was composed by Maurice Jarre.
 I highly recommend attending a production by this dance company on your next visit to Bordeaux.]